 Baclofen is classified as a central nervous system depressant in addition to being a skeletal muscle relaxant.
 It interacts with the inhibitory neurotransmitter GABA to calm nerve activity that causes muscle spasms to alleviate pain.
 Baclofen is similar to phenibut, another depressant that affects GABA receptors.

-The half-life of baclofen plays a major role in how long it lasts in the body.
+The half-life of Baclofen plays a major role in how long it lasts in the body.
 A drug’s half-life refers to the length of time it takes for half of the drug to be eliminated.
 It can take several half-lives for a substance to be metabolized and eliminated.

 A slow metabolism rate can also extend the elimination process, whereas people with faster metabolisms might eliminate the drug quicker.
 Older people and people with a higher body mass tend to take longer to metabolize drugs.
-Additionally, if someone has been using baclofen for an extended period, it takes longer to eliminate baclofen because it accumulates in their body over time.
+Additionally, if someone has been using Baclofen for an extended period, it takes longer to eliminate Baclofen because it accumulates in their body over time.

 Baclofen does not usually show up in standard drug tests, as people aren’t typically tested for muscle relaxants.
-However, baclofen does show up in a drug test that’s specifically administered for it.
-If baclofen is specifically tested for, urine, blood, hair, and saliva samples may be used.
+However, Baclofen does show up in a drug test that’s specifically administered for it.
+If Baclofen is specifically tested for, urine, blood, hair, and saliva samples may be used.

 Baclofen drug test detection windows include:

-If you’re struggling with baclofen addiction or dependence and you’re ready to stop, our drug and alcohol treatment centers can help.
-While quitting cold turkey might seem like a good idea, baclofen withdrawal can be a difficult process to get through safely without medical support.
-In fact, withdrawals are often uncomfortable enough to encourage relapse in hopes of mitigating the discomfort.
+The safest way to stop taking Baclofen is with the guidance of a medical team and a tapering schedule.
+While quitting cold turkey might seem like a good idea, stopping Baclofen can be a difficult process to get through safely without medical support.
+Withdrawals are often uncomfortable enough to encourage relapse in hopes of mitigating the discomfort.

 As you can imagine, this can make the recovery process difficult.
-Patients undergoing medical detox at our Banyan rehab locations are placed on a tapering schedule during which they receive medicated assistance (as needed) to mitigate withdrawals and make the process more comfortable.
+Patients undergoing medical detox at our Banyan rehab locations are placed on a tapering schedule, during which they receive medicated assistance (as needed) to mitigate withdrawals and make the process more comfortable.
 These individuals receive 24-hour care and supervision to ensure their safety, comfort, and success.